Can a mosaic of habitats boost hatching success in grassland-breeding Lapwings?

 From data collected on RSPB reserves with and without electric fences (which exclude foxes), it is clear that fencing greatly increases the synchrony of nesting attempts (because most of the early nesting attempts are successful).
 Given that the density of active nests has a major effect on nest survival rates, increasing the number of nests active at the same time may well provide a greater level of protection, through the mobbing behaviour of Lapwing, and therefore lead to greater hatching success.

 As part of a new piece of research (funded by NERC, a UK government research council), Becky and the UEA/RSPB team are going to test whether the provision of temporary electric fences for just the early part of the breeding season can provide sufficient protection to increase hatching success, as a consequence of nests being more synchronous.
 If early-reared chicks are more likely to fledge than late-reared chicks, there also may be additional knock-on benefits post-hatching and through to the recruitment stage.
+This work is taking place in RSPB’s Yare Valley reserves and at Carlton Marshes (Suffolk Wildlife Trust).

 Becky is hopeful.
 “We understand how wader predation rates are influenced by the proximity to verges, the accessibility issues caused by water and the mobbing, defensive behaviour of waders.
 We are now interested in determining the best way to use this information in management.
 With the new work with fences we’re going to be specifically exploring the importance of synchrony to both nest success and productivity”.